I am excited to show you one of the spaces that SOLD me on the floorplan of our new home almost as soon as I saw it – the pantry!

 Tall ceilings lined with shelves all the way to the top.
 Room for a small gathering, really! 🙂 Come on in and take a look –

-Aaaannd I ended up LOVING this system.
-Everything has a place and I like having everything grouped together (plus the bins totally help hide some of the disorganization that is pretty typical after a major grocery shopping trip- BONUS!)
+I love all things organized, and I’ve been using this basket system for over 10 years!
+I like having everything grouped together, plus the baskets totally help hide some of the disorganization that is pretty typical after a major grocery shopping trip- BONUS!

 Everything is grouped together so it is easy to find.